I do not know anything about this court fine.

-No. As Magistrate Court fine are criminal matters they are not subject to the Limitations Act and neither can they be included in either a bankruptcy, an IVA or a Debt Relief Order (DRO).
+No. As a Magistrate Court fine is for a criminal offence, it is not subject to the Limitations Act and neither can it be included in either a bankruptcy, an IVA or a Debt Relief Order (DRO).

 How can I make enquiries about the court fine?

-Firstly, if you had not received a summons and had no knowledge of a court fine, then it is a simple matter of completing a Section 14 Statutory Declaration.
+If you had not received a summons and had no knowledge of a court fine until you were contacted by either the Court or enforcement company (Marston Holdings, Collectica Ltd, Excel Enforcement or Swift), then it is a simple matter of completing a Section 14 Statutory Declaration.
 All bailiff enforcement will cease and if accepted, the conviction will be overturned.
-However, before being able to make a Statutory Declaration you will need to first establish what the fine related to….when it was imposed….and which Magistrate Court are dealing with the matter.
+However, before being able to make a Statutory Declaration you will need to first establish what the fine relates to….when it was imposed….and which Magistrate Court are dealing with the matter.
 This is not an easy task (and in particular; with court fines administered by the London Collection & Compliance Centre (LCCC).